gtsteffaniak/filebrowser/README.md

      - Instantly switches view modes and sort order without reloading data.
      - Folder sizes are displayed.
      - Navigating remembers the last scroll position.
+  7. ✅ Highly configurable and customizable sharing options, incuding:
+     - share expiration time
+     - users who can access share (including anonymous)
+     - styling and themes
+     - file viewing, editing, and uploading permissions
+  8. ✅ Directory-level access control that can be scoped to user or group.
-  7. ✅ Developer API support
+  8. ✅ Developer API support
      - Ability to create long-lived API Tokens.
      - A helpful Swagger page is available at `/swagger` endpoint for API enabled users.

 Notable features that this fork *does not* have (removed):

  - :construction: jobs are not supported yet.
- - :construction: rules are not supported yet.
  - ❌ shell commands are completely removed and will not be returned.

 > [!WARNING]